Home cinema: 2000s

-In the 2000s, developments such as high-definition video, Blu-ray disc (as well as the now-obsolete HD DVD format, which lost the format war to Blu-ray) and newer high-definition 3D display technologies enabled people to enjoy a cinematic feeling in their own home at a more-affordable price.
+In the 2000s, developments such as high-definition video, Blu-ray disc (as well as the now-obsolete HD DVD format, which lost the format war to Blu-ray) and newer high-definition 3D display technologies enabled people to enjoy a cinematic feeling in their own home at a more affordable price.
 Newer lossless audio from Dolby Digital Plus, Dolby TrueHD, DTS-HD High-Resolution Audio and DTS-HD Master Audio and speaker systems with more audio channels (such as 6.1, 7.1, 9.1, 9.2, 10.2, and 22.2) were also introduced for a more cinematic feeling.

 2010s

 By the mid-2010s, the Blu-ray Disc medium had become a common home media standard, and online video streaming sources such as Netflix, Hulu and YouTube were offering a range of high-definition content, including some 4K content (although various compression technologies are applied to make this streamed content feasible).
 The first 4K Blu-ray discs were released in 2016.
 By this point, 4K TVs and computer monitors were rapidly declining in price and increasing in prevalence, despite a lack of native 4K content.
 While many DSP systems existed, DTS-HD Master Audio remained the studio standard for lossless surround sound encoding on Blu-ray, with five or seven native discrete channels.
 High-definition video projectors also continued to improve and decrease in price, relative to performance.

 As a result of continuing price reductions, large (up to 80) TVs became a financially competitive alternative to video projectors in living room or even smaller dedicated room setups.
-Technologies such as local dimming and the like improved the black levels of LCD screens making them more suitable for use in a dark room.
+Technologies such as local dimming and the like improved the black levels of LCD screens, making them more suitable for use in a dark room.
 Consumer-grade OLED TVs measuring 55 and above began to emerge in the second half of the decade.
 These had even better black levels.

+2020s

-However, as of 2020, video projectors remained the only viable option when screen sizes much over 80 are needed.
+As of 2020, video projectors remained the only viable option when screen sizes much over 80 inches are needed.

 Entertainment equipment standards

 Noise Criteria (NC) are noise-level guidelines applicable to cinema and home cinema.
 For this application, it is a measure of a room's ambient noise level at various frequencies.
-For example, in order for a theater to be THX certified, it must have an ambient sound level of NC-30 or less.
+For example, in order for a theater to be THX-certified, it must have an ambient sound level of NC-30 or less.
 This helps to retain the dynamic range of the system.
 Some NC levels are: